Homicide (Australian TV series): Broadcast sheet

 In the 1960s, the series was picked up, on a regional basis, by some of the ITV companies in the UK.
 Not all regions screened the show, which was scheduled in a late-night slot (usually 10:30pm or later), but among those that did were Westward TV, Yorkshire TV, Channel TV, Border TV and Southern Television.

-In 2004, the episodes "Flashpoint" (ep.
+In 2004, the all-film episodes "Flashpoint" (ep.
 56) and "Stopover" (ep.
 504) were screened cinematically by Melbourne Cinematheque.
 In August 2010, WIN Television, as part of their late night "Crawford's Classic Drama" series, began sequential repeats from episode 1, but ceased in March 2011 at episode 33 (the pilot "One Man Crime Wave" was not included).
 The pilot is significant in that one of the actors in the show was Rona Newton-John, elder sister of Olivia Newton-John.

-Technical specifications
+Production notes and technical specifications

-Early episodes were in black and white with the bulk of material recorded on videotape in the studios of HSV7 using a multicamera setup.
-Each episode also featured about ten minutes of location footage shot on 16 mm film.
+Early episodes were in black and white (B&W) with the bulk of material recorded on videotape in the Dorcas street studios of HSV7 using a multicamera setup, with many video directors, the most prolific being Alex Emanuel.
+Each episode also featured about ten minutes of location footage shot on 16 mm film, predominantly by Ian Jones or David Lee.
 Total time per episode was 47 minutes.
 134 of the episodes were filmed in colour.
+The opening and closing theme music for the entire series run was the library piece "Victory" written by American composer James Reichert, and intermittent narration from announcer John McMahon was used for the early B&W seasons.

-The opening and closing theme music was the library piece "Victory" written by American composer James Reichert.
+The first "victim" was Ian Turpie shot by Gordon Glenwright, with Susanne Haworth supplying the first pre-credits scream, while Graeme Blundell and Dorothy Crawford look on as uncredited crowd extras.
+According to The Homicide Story, the first scene ever turned for the pilot was of veteran vaudevillian Al Mack pantomiming a derelict under the Hoddle Bridge next to the Yarra River, possibly filmed as early as 1963/4.

-With occasional exceptions, the filmed segments - which often focused on dramatic shots of cars pulling in, gun battles, and fist fights - did not have synchronised sound.
+With occasional exceptions, the earliest filmed segments – which often focused on dramatic shots of cars pulling in, gun battles, arrests and fist fights – did not have synchronised sound.
 Dialogue for these scenes was recorded "post sync".
-This means that the dialogue was recorded on location but, due to the often low quality of audio recorded in this manner, the actor was required to record the dialogue in a sound-proof studio in the standard filmmaking process known as Additional Dialogue Recording.
+This means that the dialogue was recorded on location but, due to the often low quality of audio recorded in this manner, the actor was required to lip sync the dialogue in a sound-proof studio in the standard filmmaking process known as Additional Dialogue Recording.
 Location recordings were used infrequently, and usually limited to brief dialogue snatches in enclosed spaces, such as the interior of a car.
-Sound effects would be also dubbed onto the location-shot footage.
-Both pre-recorded sound effects recordings and the work of Crawford's foley artist would be used.
+Sound effects and library underscore music cues (many from KPM Music) would be also dubbed onto the location-shot footage.
+Both pre-recorded sound effects recordings and the work of Crawford's foley artist would be used, particularly for gunshots and the title sequence's percussive car-door slams as the stars emerge.